 Additional funding will be required for the Company to acquire and source new loans and expand its alternative asset management business.
 There is no assurance that any such funds will be available or available on favorable terms.
 Failure to obtain additional financing, if required, on a timely basis, could cause the Company to reduce or delay its proposed operations.
-The primary source of funds currently available to the Company is derived from the issuance of equity and, until repaid in full on February 4, 2021, under the Revolving Senior Loan Facility.
+The primary source of funds currently available to the Company is derived from the issuance of equity and may from time to time involve the incurrence of debt.
 There is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms advantageous to the Company.